 How could my parents give me something they didn’t have?
 How could they shower me with love when they didn’t receive enough love?
 How could they teach me something they didn’t even know?

 We cannot give what we do not have.

-My parents surely had their own inner child wounding and unresolved issues.
+My parents undoubtedly had their own inner child wounding and unresolved issues.
 No doubt about it.
 That’s why my siblings and I were raised and treated in less than loving ways.
-And most likely, they were influenced and have taken only after how their own parents raised and treated them.
+And most likely, they were influenced by and have taken only after how their own parents raised and treated them.

 We all do the best we can, in whatever way we know how, with whatever capacities, abilities or limitations we have, at any given time.
 Knowing this helped me in my forgiveness process.